ryn8raun248/GraphML_Final_Project/README.md

 Original Paper: [Enhancing Graph Neural Network-based Fraud Detectors against Camouflaged Fraudsters](https://arxiv.org/pdf/2008.08692.pdf)

 For orignal code, we used the follwing source.
 Minor tweaks were added to this code to change optimizers.
+You can see the changes I made to the original code [here](https://github.com/ryn8raun248/GraphML_Final_Project/commit/138e66a31973531d9f3211dcd14a2f137404dcc2).

 @inproceedings{dou2020enhancing,
   title={Enhancing Graph Neural Network-based Fraud Detectors against Camouflaged Fraudsters},